How the Black Lives Matter memorial wall was resurrected after Trump supporters tore it down

 Whitt left empty-handed.

 Seiler has spent every night since continuing to repair what was broken.

 She has wrapped the new signs in clear tape to keep them dry and fortified the old ones with extra zip ties.

-Seiler said is prepared for the conflict that might play out at the fence on election night.
+Seiler said she is prepared for the conflict that might play out at the fence on election night.
 And she is committed to maintaining this time capsule of 2020’s racial reckoning.

 “We call tell the story on the fence,” she said.
 “I’m going to keep the story alive as long as the fence is up.”

-Note: Correction: An earlier version of this story said President Trump swore in Amy Coney Barrett as a Supreme Court justice.
-It was Justice Clarence Thomas who swore her in.